Change is a good thing, especially if you’re thinking about feeding your pup a new dog food.

 Both formulas start with meat as the first five ingredients blended with functional ingredients like pumpkin, miscanthus grass, probiotics, and prebiotics for healthy digestion; omega 3 & 6 fatty acids, flaxseed, and sunflower oil for healthy skin and coat; and guaranteed levels of methionine, taurine & l-carnitine to support heart health.

-Redbarn also has a line of Air Dried dog food for pups who love meat, with over 90% chicken, fish, or beef in each recipe.
+Redbarn also has a line of Air Dried dog food for pups who love meat, with more than 85% of chicken, fish, or beef in each recipe.
 Blended with flaxseed, salmon oil, vitamins & minerals, the crunchy taste is great for enticing picky eaters.
 It’s also a complete and balanced full feed for all life stages.

 After The Transition